-- Family-Unfriendly Death: The Architect has a fire spell that eats its target.
-He uses this to kill Genevieve and severely injure Bregan when he turns on him shortly afterwards.
+- Family-Unfriendly Death: The Architect has a fire spell that eats its target, which he uses to kill Genevieve and severely injure Bregan when he turns on him shortly afterwards.
 Remille tries to use this on Duncan, but his obsidian dagger blocks it.

-- Face-Heel Turn: Bregan.
-He is later joined by Genevieve and Utha.
+- Face–Heel Turn: Bregan, who's later joined by Genevieve and Utha.

-- Fatal Flaw: Although her intentions are good, Genevieve is revealed to be a poisonous person who drags people down with her.
+- Fatal Flaw: Although her intentions are good, Genevieve is revealed to be a Toxic Friend Influence who drags people down with her.

-- Hannibal Lecture: The Calling is when the Old Gods talk to a Warden's mind.
+- Hannibal Lecture: The Calling is when the Old Gods speak/sing to a Warden's mind.

 - Ice Queen: Genevieve